Having right look helps certain leaders reach the top

-Leaders in certain fields are being selected in part because their face fits the stereotype of their profession, suggests new research.
+Leaders are being selected in part because their face fits the stereotype of their profession, suggests WBS research.

 The study used unknown faces from the US on UK participants, and Dawn Eubanks, of Warwick Business School, argues that this simple judgement could heavily influence the actual leadership selection process by organisations.

 Dr Eubanks, Associate Professor of Behavioural Science and Strategy, said: “Our findings imply that within business, military and sport individuals who achieve the highest positions of leadership share common facial features that distinguish them from leaders in other domains.

 “The most plausible explanation, in our view, is that leaders are being selected, at least partly, according to how they look.